alwaysdata/documentation/content/accounts/billing/private-cloud-prices.en.md

 tags = ["billing", "dedicated server", "gold server", "vps"]
 +++

-This page lists the prices of the Private Cloud configurations.
+This page lists the prices (VAT excluded) of the Private Cloud configurations.
 To have more information and a custom configuration contact our [sales team](https://www.alwaysdata.com/en/private-cloud/).

 For any Private Cloud configuration order, the installation of the server is done after validation of the contracts and payment of the first invoice.
 There are no installation fees.